MetaMask/metamask-docs/docs/guide/snaps.md

   - [Password Manager Snap](https://github.com/ritave/snap-passwordManager)

 ## GitHub discussion board

-If you have questions, proposals, or need help—join our [discussion board](https://github.com/MetaMask/snaps-skunkworks/discussions).
+If you have questions, proposals, or need help with anything related to Snaps, you're always welcome to ask our team and community on [GitHub discussions](https://github.com/MetaMask/snaps-skunkworks/discussions).